aosabook/500lines/functionalDB/chapter.md

          (map first) ; take from the duos the items themselves (set))) ; return it as set
 ````

-The next thing to do after we know which items passed all of the conditions, is to remove from the result clauses all the items that didn’t pass all of the conditions.
+We now have to remove the items that didn’t pass all of the conditions:
-This is done at the *mask-path-leaf-with-items* function:

 ````clojure
 (defn mask-path-leaf-with-items [relevant-items path]
      (update-in path [2] CS/intersection relevant-items))
 ````

-Last thing to be done is to weed out all the result clauses that are empty (or more precisely their last item is empty).
-We do that in the last line of the *query-index* function.
+Finally, we remove all of the result clauses that are 'empty' (i.e. their last item is empty.)
+We do this in the last line of the *query-index* function.

-At this point we have found the results, and we start to work towards reporting them out.
-To do so we do another transformation.
-We transform the result clauses from a clauses structure to an index like structure (map of maps), with a significant twist.
+We are now ready to being reporting the results.
+The result clause structure is unwieldy for this purposes, so we will convert it into an an index-like structure (map of maps) -- with a significant twist.

-To understand the twist we introduce the idea of a binding pair, which is a pair of a variable name and its value.
-The variable name is the variable name used at the predicate clauses, and the value is the value found in the result clauses.
+To understand the twist, we must first introduce the idea of a _binding pair_, which is a pair that matches a variable name to its value.
+The variable name is the one used at the predicate clauses, and the value is the value found in the result clauses.

-The twist to the index structure is that now we hold a binding pair of the entity-id / attr-name / value in the location where we held an entity-id / attr-name / value in an index.
-This transformation is done at the *bind-variables-to-query* function, that is aided by the *combine-path-and-meta* function:
+The twist to the index structure is that now we hold a binding pair of the entity-id / attr-name / value in the location where we held an entity-id / attr-name / value in an index:

 ````clojure
 (defn bind-variables-to-query [q-res index]